MicrosoftDocs/entra-docs/docs/identity/authentication/concept-resilient-controls.md

 Order of activation:

 1. Exclude SalesAdmins and SalesforceContingency from the existing device compliance policy for Salesforce.
 Verify a user in the SalesforceContingency group can access Salesforce.
-2. Enable Policy 1: Verify users outside of SalesContingency cannot access Salesforce.
+2. Enable Policy 1: Verify users outside of SalesContingency can't access Salesforce.
 Verify users in the SalesAdmins and SalesforceContingency can access Salesforce.
-3. Enable Policy 2: Verify users in the SalesContingency group cannot access Salesforce from their Windows/Mac laptops but can still access from their mobile devices.
+3. Enable Policy 2: Verify users in the SalesContingency group can't access Salesforce from their Windows/Mac laptops but can still access from their mobile devices.
 Verify SalesAdmin can still access Salesforce from any device.
 4. Disable the existing device compliance policy for Salesforce.

-### Contingencies for user lockout from on-prem resources (NPS extension)
+### Contingencies for user lockout from on-premises resources (NPS extension)

-If you are protecting VPN access using Microsoft Entra multifactor authentication NPS extension, consider federating your VPN solution as a [SAML app](~/identity/enterprise-apps/view-applications-portal.md) and determine the app category as recommended below.
+If you're protecting VPN access using Microsoft Entra multifactor authentication NPS extension, consider federating your VPN solution as a [SAML app](~/identity/enterprise-apps/view-applications-portal.md) and determine the app category as recommended below.

-If you have deployed Microsoft Entra multifactor authentication NPS extension to protect on-prem resources, such as VPN and Remote Desktop Gateway, with MFA - you should consider in advance if you are ready to disable MFA in a case of emergency.
+If you have deployed Microsoft Entra multifactor authentication NPS extension to protect on-premises resources, such as VPN and Remote Desktop Gateway, with MFA - you should consider in advance if you're ready to disable MFA in a case of emergency.

-In this case, you can disable the NPS extension, as a result, the NPS server will only verify primary authentication and will not enforce MFA on the users.
+In this case, you can disable the NPS extension, as a result, the NPS server will only verify primary authentication and won't enforce MFA on the users.

 Disable NPS extension:
 -	Export the HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\AuthSrv\Parameters registry key as a backup.